jina-ai/inference-client/docs/user-guides/getting_started.md

 client = Client()
 ```

 ### Logging in via Web UI

-For convenience, you can also log in to Jina AI Cloud via the Web UI.
+For convenience, you can also use the Jina AI Cloud Web UI to log in and initialize the Client object.
 This will set the `JINA_AUTH_TOKEN` environment variable for you.
 This is suitable for development environments, but not recommended for production environments since the session will expire after a certain amount of time.